 The traditional side dishes served with köttbullar include pressgurka (pressed cucumber), rårörda lingon (lingonberry sauce) and potatismos (mashed potatoes).
 The Swedish meatball recipe can be served with boiled potatoes or egg noodles as well.

 Köttbullar are thought to have been brought to Sweden by King Charles XII after his exile in Istanbul in 1713.
-Meatballs and kebabs have long been a staple of Middle Eastern cuisine and have been featured on 196 flavors numerous times, including in recipes for Iran’s chelo kebab, Pakistan’s koftas, Australia’s rissoles, cevapi from the Balkans or Romania’s chifteles.
+Meatballs and kebabs have long been a staple of Middle Eastern cuisine, including in recipes for Iran’s chelo kebab, Pakistan’s koftas, Australia’s rissoles, cevapi from the Balkans or Romania’s chifteles.

 The Swedish word for meatball, köttbullar, first appeared in Swedish print a few decades later in Cajsa Warg’s 1754 cookbook.
 Anna Christina Warg, better known as Cajsa Warg, is one of the most famous cooks in Swedish history.